j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 >>

 2. **What Windows OS versions were impacted?**\
 All supported versions of Windows 10 and Windows 11.
-Non-Windows operating systems (Mac, Linux, Mobile) were not impacted.
+Non-Windows operating systems (Mac, Linux, Mobile) and Windows Server 2012R2/2016/2019/2022 were not impacted.
 >>

 3. **What specific ASR rule caused the issue?**\